-1. Turn off the gas supply at the burner gas cock isolator
+· Turn off the gas supply at the burner gas cock isolator

-- · Carefully remove the electrical connectors of the gas valve - · Remove the cap screws securing the gas pipe to the valve - Remove the offset tube from the gas valve by pushing the end of the connector inwards and then pulling the pipe out and transfer the connector to the new gas valve - Release the gas valve from the venturi by undoing three 4mm cap screws
+- · Carefully remove the electrical connectors of the gas valve - · Remove the allen bolts securing the gas pipe to the valve - Release the gas valve from the venturi by undoing three cap screws

 - Transfer the rubber gasket to the new gas valve and orifice if fitted . - · Replacement is the reverse. - Operate the heat engine and check for gas leaks. - After five minutes check the rate and combustion is correct to the Data table. (page 11).
 Adjust using the throttle adjustment screw on the gas valve if necessary.
-Turn clockwise to decrease CO2 anti-clockwise to increase CO2 (see 5.0 for details)
+Turn clockwise to decrease CO2, anti-clockwise to increase CO2 (see 5.0 for details)